gardener-attic/component-cli/docs/reference/components-cli_image-vector_generate-overwrite.md

 ### Options

 ```
+  -O, --Output string              The path to the image vector that will be written.
       --add-comp stringArray       path to the component descriptor directory
+      --allow-plain-http           allows the fallback to http if the oci registry does not support https
+      --cc-config string           path to the local concourse config file
       --comp string                path to the component descriptor directory
+      --component-name string      name of the remote component
+      --component-version string   version of the remote component
   -h, --help                       help for generate-overwrite
-      --out string             The path to the image vector that will be written.
+      --registry-config string     path to the dockerconfig.json with the oci registry authentication information
+      --repo-ctx string            base url of the component repository
+      --sub-component string       name of the sub component that should be used as the main component descriptor
 ```

 ### Options inherited from parent commands